Last updated: ET

 Business travellers who wish to establish a presence in Cameroon should first employ the services of a local agent.
-Caution should be exercised when pursuing venture capital and licensing arrangements.
-Business people interested in opportunities in Cameroon are encouraged to contact the commercial section at the High Commission of Canada in Yaoundé for information.
+Exercise caution when pursuing venture capital and licensing arrangements.
+To do business in Cameroon, it is best to first contact the commercial section at the High Commission of Canada in Yaoundé.

 The rainy season occurs from June to September in the north and from July to November in the south.
-Travel to certain rural areas may be difficult during these periods, as heavy rains and flash floods could make unpaved roads impassable.
-You should keep informed of regional weather forecasts and plan accordingly.
+Travel to certain rural areas may be difficult during these periods, as heavy rains and flash floods can make unpaved roads impassable.
+Keep informed of regional weather forecasts and plan accordingly.

-Cameroon has experienced volcanic activity over the past years.
-Mountaineers should consult with local authorities prior to ascending.
-You should be cautious around the Nyos and Monoum volcanic lakes because of periodical toxic fumes.
+Mountaineers should consult with local authorities prior to ascending Mount Cameroon.
+Exercise caution around the Nyos and Monoum volcanic lakes because of periodical toxic fumes.